MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/azure-function-hello-world.md

 Did you run into an issue not described in the preceding table?
 Open an issue to let us know.

-## Add second GraphQL API to Azure Function
+## Design a second API to allow create, update, and read API endpoints

-Add a second API with create, update, and read API endpoints:
+Consider a new API with the following endpoint to manage messages:

 * `/api/mymessages/getMessage`
 * `/api/mymessages/getMessages`